seqweb/seqwebcode/README.md

-# SeqWeb
+# seqwebcode

-SeqWeb is to the OEIS as DBpedia is to Wikipedia.
+_**SeqWeb** is to the OEIS as DBpedia is to Wikipedia._<br>
+Project level documentation may be found at the [SeqWeb Wiki](https://github.com/seqweb/seqweb/wiki)

 ## Repository Overview

-This repository contains the code, documentation, and ontology for converting OEIS sequence data into a semantic web knowledge graph.
+This **seqwebcode** repository contains the code, documentation, and ontology for converting OEIS sequence data into a semantic web knowledge graph.

 ### Related Repositories